 With Figured you've got the ability to see the value of your livestock in real time.
 This tool is used for calculating and posting your year end Livestock valuation journal to Xero.

-End of year valuations can be found under the Adviser tab of your farm.
+End of year valuations can be found under the Accounting tab of your farm in Valuations.

 Configuring your valuation settings